newrelic/newrelic-quickstarts/CONTRIBUTING.md

 }
 ```

+#### Dashboard name uniqueness

 - A dashboard's name must be unique.
-After providing a name in the `dashboard.json` file, you can check if your dashboard's name already exists by running `node check_dashboard_name_uniqueness` this [script](https://github.com/newrelic/newrelic-quickstarts/blob/main/utils/check_dashboard_name_uniqueness.js) will check and notify you of duplicate dashboard names in the repository.
+After providing a name in the `dashboard.json` file, you can check if your dashboard's name already exists by running `node check_dashboard_name_uniqueness`.
+- this [script](https://github.com/newrelic/newrelic-quickstarts/blob/main/utils/check_dashboard_name_uniqueness.js) will check and notify you of duplicate dashboard names in the repository.
+- this script needs to run from the `Utils` directory.
+- As a best practice you should run this script when creating a new dashboard.

 #### Dashboard screenshots